jonathangray/pwb/README.md

 scans of documentation for PWB/UNIX 1.0 can be found at https://bitsavers.org/pdf/att/unix/PWB_UNIX/

-Files in doc directory recreated from sources in the tapes.
+Files in doc directory created from PWB troff output.
+Files in man directory created with groff in compatibility mode with macros from PWB.  spline(1) and tbl(1) not preprocessed with eqn and tbl due to errors.
+Request table in roff(1) does not display correctly.